dax8it/ATJIUJITSU-REAL-NEW/content/blog/2019-09-12-summer-program.md

 (Friends/Family Discount: 15%)

-To register your child, please select **'Kids Summer Program Early Registration'** below in order to reserve your child's spot now:
+To register your child, please select **'Kids Summer Program'** below in order to reserve your child's spot now:

 <div style="
   overflow: auto;